Skip to content

 Warning

 As you connect additional devices to the DataLogger IoT, the values associated with each device in this menu will change!
-Make sure to check your device settings menu after additional devices are attached.
+Make sure to check your device settings menu after additional devices are attached should you decide to configure the additional devices and enable/disable their outputs.